How to Remove White Background in Photoshop (5 Fast Ways)

 Generally, people get an accurate selection with one sample only.
 However, sometimes the selection does not look pretty fitting, meaning it’s not entirely white.
 In such a case, you better refine it.

 The sample will automatically be reset by default when you click over a new region on the picture.
-Once you get the excellent white background sample, to refine it, you can subtract some portions of the image or add using a few simple keyboard shortcuts.
+Once you get the excellent background sample, to refine it, you can subtract some portions of the image or add using a few simple keyboard shortcuts.

 To subtract a portion, press Alt (on Windows) or Option (on Mac) and keep clicking over the colors you want to remove from the sample.
 To add to the sample, click on the parts you want to fill with white paint while pressing the Shift key.